-A reference to the reality of growing up in God's world

-SEAL has some good ideas here, but try to give them a Christian perspective.

-• A thought for the week

-e.g. 'Jesus said ...'
-'When you think...God listens' 'God always forgives you,' etc. A good opportunity for teachers to raise an issue which gets some discussion in circle time or RE.
+- A reference to the reality of growing up in God's world SEAL has some useful ideas, but they may need a Christian perspective. - A thought for the week e.g. 'Jesus said ...'
+'When you think...God listens' 'God always forgives you,' etc. A good opportunity for teachers to raise an issue which gets some discussion in RE.